Etech-Team-007/gear/ReadMe.txt

 $ git checkout main

-#Clone your repo if you don't have the repo
+#Clone your repo if you don't have the repository

 $ git clone <repo_url>

-#If you have the repo already, do
+#If you have the repository already, do

 $ git pull